NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 1/Lab 1.md

-# Create and Deploy a Form Recognizer Custom Model
+# Create and Deploy a Azure AI Document Intelligence Custom Model

-In this lab, you will create (train) an Azure Form Recognizer custom model using a sample training dataset.
+In this lab, you will create (train) an Azure AI Document Intelligence custom model using a sample training dataset.
 Custom models extract and analyze distinct data and use cases from forms and documents specific to your business.
 To create a custom model, you label a dataset of documents with the values you want to extract and train the model on the labeled dataset.
 You only need five examples of the same form or document type to get started.
 For this lab, you will use the dataset provided at [Custom Model Sample Files](/SampleInvoices/Custom%20Model%20Sample/).

 ## Lab Objectives

 In this lab, you will complete the following tasks:

-* Task 1: Creating a Form Recognizer Resource
+* Task 1: Creating an Azure AI Document Intelligence Resource
 * Task 2: Train and Label data
 * Task 3: Build a new pipeline with the custom model module in BPA
 * Task 4: Configure Azure Cognitive Search

 ### Instructions

-### Task 1: Creating a Form Recognizer Resource
+### Task 1: Creating an Azure AI Document Intelligence Resource

 1. Go to the Resource group, search, and select the **Azure AI services multi-service account** resource type with the name similar to **cogservicesbpa{suffix}**.